 Near the railway station was established in 1902 the factory of Hugo Wieland.
 Wieland, who belonged to the Templar movement and lived until then in the German colony of Jaffa, realized the commercial potential inherent in its proximity to the train station and built a factory for the production of building materials.
 This factory, which was a pioneer in its field, produced, among other things, concrete shingles, stairs, painted tiles, and columns.

-The American colony in Jaffa is one of the undervalued locations to visit Jaffa, most people touring the old city of Jaffa with a tour guide and skipping this amazing piece of history, but I think that you should visit this pearl on your next visit to Israel and expand even more your horizons.
+The American colony in Jaffa is one of the undervalued locations to visit Jaffa, most people tour the old city of Jaffa with a tour guide and skip this amazing piece of history, but I think that you should visit this pearl on your next visit to Israel and expand even more your horizons.